ScottDennison/AdventOfCode/README.md

 The AoC author has said that all solutions should run in at most 15 seconds on 10 year old hardware, or 1 second in a compiled language on semi-modern hardware.
 Given this machine is quite a bit higher spec than that, I chose to use 100ms as a target benchmark instead.

-I also run Java with JIT disabled, to prevent JIT optimizing code when running under one dataset, which otherwise throws the remaining dataset timings off.
+~~I also run Java with JIT disabled, to prevent JIT optimizing code when running under one dataset, which otherwise throws the remaining dataset timings off.~~
+When switching to an almost identical development machine, I got some *wierd* results.
+As such, I have instead added a mode to run a first-pass with times discarded in a hope to pre-JIT the code.